BrutalistInstruments/Tsunami-CS-1/BOM.md

 # Notes
 -Currently, it looks like digikey and mouser are both out of the required audio jacks.
-It looks like this is a suitable drop in replacement: https://www.mouser.com/ProductDetail/Amphenol-Audio/ACJS-MHDRM?qs=t8%2F5FiDdxGZPnxKNuhurhQ%3D%3D
+It looks like this is a suitable drop in replacement:https://www.mouser.com/ProductDetail/Amphenol-Audio/ACJM-HHDR?qs=t8%2F5FiDdxGZR4gBVKrXjqA%3D%3D
-Though the in-stock numbers do not seem to be very high at the moment.
-I would guess that Covid has slowed down manufacturing at the plant.
-Grabbing some different audio connectors and wiring them up by hand should work fine.
-I would recomend holding off on soldering up the IO PCB until the correct parts come back in stock, because for some reason, the vast majority of 1/4" connectors have weird proriotary nubs on the bottom, and there seems to be no standard for pin placement.
-Sorry for the inconvince.